mqlight/ruby-mqlight/README.md

 ## API

-The API has been documented using Yardoc tag formatting within the Ruby code and can either be viewed online at http://rubydoc.info/gems/mqlight, or locally by running the YARD tooling.
+The API has been documented using Yardoc tag formatting within the Ruby code and can either be viewed online from the Documentation link at https://rubygems.org/gems/mqlight, or locally by running the YARD tooling.

 ## Samples